OtavioSC/knowledge/docs/Computers/turing-machine.md

 ![Turing Machine](https://i.imgur.com/H0L3NAj.png)

+The Turing Machine is a mathematical model of computation that describes an abstract machine capable of manipulating symbols on a tape according to a table of rules.

 Abstract mathematical structures help us to precisely describe what computation means.

 The Turing machine was created by Alan Turing in 1936 at Princeton.